 Other Recipes You'll Love

-Well needless to say...this frosting and our Old-Fashioned Carrot Cake with Pineapple are a match made in heaven.
-Here are a few other recipes I think you'll love as well!
+Well needless to say...this frosting and my Old-Fashioned Carrot Cake with Pineapple are a match made in heaven.
+And this light and fluffy topping also pairs perfectly with my Easy Vanilla Sheet Cake!

 Whipped Cream Cheese Frosting (without heavy cream)